-The Apical co-located Cultivation, Product Manufacturing and Retail facility ("the facility") is designed and constructed with safe food handling and sanitation in mind.
+The Apical, Inc. facility ("the facility") will be designed and constructed with safe food handling and sanitation in mind.
 All equipment in the facility will comply with the design and construction standards of appropriate nationally recognized standards and/or code requirements and bear the certification mark of an ANSI accredited organization (e.g. NSF, UL, ETL).